A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations

 In the more ordered and heterogeneous SC membrane, the RTA performs well across all solutes examined.
 For acetone and 6-MHO, the RTA and PACF diffusivities are very similar throughout the membrane, whereas VACF-based estimates again predict systematically broader propagators.
 For water, the RTA provides the most accurate propagator-level description among the methods compared here.

 Permeabilities computed from the resulting PMF--diffusivity pairs are consistent with these trends, but do not follow a single universal ordering across all membrane systems.
 Rather, they reflect the combined influence of the diffusivity profile and the PMF entering the ISD model.
 In all membrane systems considered, VACF-based permeabilities are systematically higher than those obtained from the RTA and PACF approaches, whereas the relation between RTA- and PACF-based permeabilities is system dependent.
-The membrane results therefore reinforce two main conclusions: first, that the RTA yields diffusivities that are competitive with established estimators and, in several cases, provides superior propagator-level agreement; and second, that reliable permeability prediction requires a consistent description of both kinetics and thermodynamics.
+The membrane results therefore reinforce two main conclusions: first, that the RTA yields diffusivities comparable to those from established estimators and, in several cases, gives closer agreement with MD-derived propagators among the methods compared here; and second, that reliable permeability prediction requires a consistent description of both kinetics and thermodynamics.